TaharChettaoui/IJCB-AFMFR-2026/README.md

 ## Overview

-The aim of this competition is to systematically **benchmark, evaluate and compare adaptation strategies for foundation models for the downstream task of FR** within a privacy-friendly framework.
+This competition aims to systematically **benchmark, evaluate and compare adaptation strategies for foundation models for the downstream task of FR** within a privacy-friendly framework.
 By providing a standardized evaluation protocol and metrics, the competition will highlight the strengths and limitations of different approaches, including their ability to generalize across diverse datasets.

 The competition will feature two tracks:
 - In the **first track**, participants will be provided with the full training dataset.